supplyhog/yii2-slug-parser/README.md

 ##What Does It Do?

 Lets you have slugs that are defined via an interface (allowing for a universal slug table) so that url.com/post-title-slug will correctly parse into say /post/view?id=23.
-In addition with the ```SecondSlugInterface``` you can also have a second slug say /john-doe/post-title-slug parse into /post/view?id=23 while /sarah-jane/post-title-slug parses into /post/view?id=47.
+With the ```SecondSlugInterface``` you can also have a second slug say /john-doe/post-title-slug parse into /post/view?id=23 while /sarah-jane/post-title-slug parses into /post/view?id=47.
+If you use ```SimpleSlugUrlRule``` it will handle slugs that are on a table.

 In addition the slugs can have action and params appended in the friendly url as shown in the examples.